Glossary

 Debit Balance

 A balance that represents an asset or an expense of the company.
-In accounts payable general ledger account, a debit balance represents an amount owed by the vendor to the company; it can occur as a result of product returns, allowances, rebates, and chargebacks.
+In accounts payable general ledger accounts, a debit balance represents an amount owed by the vendor to the company; it can occur as a result of product returns, allowances, rebates, and chargebacks.

 Debit Transaction